The University of Texas at Austin Vs University of Florida: Compare Fees, Placement, Reviews

 The college is great with strong and intense academics.

-Tips: The coursework and academic curriculum are pretty intense and studying here has been a truly one-of-a-kind experience.
-You should spend time exploring different courses before you commit to a single major as you might be surprised.
+Tips: The course work and curriculum are pretty intense and studying here has been a truly one of a kind experience.
+You should spend time exploring courses before you select a single major as you might be surprised.
 Don't miss out on the international student fair and mixers as these are a great way of socialising and networking.

 A